ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Application Profile Overview {#overview}

-This document describes how to use {{RFC9200}} and {{I-D.ietf-ace-key-groupcomm}} to perform authentication, authorization, and key distribution operations as overviewed in {{Section 2 of I-D.ietf-ace-key-groupcomm}}, where the considered group is the security group composed of the Pub-Sub clients that exchange end-to-end protected content through the Broker.
+This document describes how to use {{RFC9200}} and {{RFC9594}} to perform authentication, authorization, and key distribution operations as overviewed in {{Section 2 of RFC9594}}, where the considered group is the security group composed of the Pub-Sub clients that exchange end-to-end protected content through the Broker.

 Pub-Sub clients communicate within their application groups, each of which is mapped to a topic.
 Depending on the application, a topic may consist of one or more sub-topics, which in turn may have their own sub-topics and so on, thus forming a hierarchy.
 A security group SHOULD be associated with a single application group.
 However, the same application group MAY be associated with multiple security groups.
 Further details and considerations on the mapping between the two types of groups are out of the scope of this document.

 This profile considers the architecture shown in {{archi}}.
 A Client can act as a Publisher, or a Subscriber, or both, e.g., by publishing to some topics and subscribing to others.
 However, for the simplicity of presentation, this profile describes Publisher and Subscriber Clients separately.

 Both Publishers and Subscribers act as ACE Clients.
-The Broker acts as an ACE RS, and corresponds to the Dispatcher in {{I-D.ietf-ace-key-groupcomm}}.
-The Key Distribution Center (KDC) also acts as an ACE RS, and builds on what is defined for the KDC in {{I-D.ietf-ace-key-groupcomm}}.
+The Broker acts as an ACE RS, and corresponds to the Dispatcher in {{RFC9594}}.
+The Key Distribution Center (KDC) also acts as an ACE RS, and builds on what is defined for the KDC in {{RFC9594}}.
 From a high-level point of view, the Clients interact with the KDC in order to join security groups, thereby obtaining the group keying material to protect end-to-end and verify the content published in the associated topics.

 ~~~~~~~~~~~~ aasvg
              +---------------+   +--------------+